 The flavoring can be used to top steamed vegetables or even avocado toast or popcorn.
 So, Shichimi Togarashi is a versatile condiment used to season a wide variety of dishes.

 How to Make Shichimi Togarashi?

 It is a hot mix so the red chilies can be adjusted according to your preference.
-The poppy seeds, peppercorns and sesame seeds need to be lightly toasted before grinding all the ingredients together.
+The peppercorns and sesame seeds need to be lightly toasted before grinding all the ingredients together.
 The dry powder can then be stored in an airtight container for a few weeks.